 Wallace shouldered his way through the crowd, ran up to the crate, and grabbed one of the reddish glass grenades from its straw bedding.
 He turned and shouted at the station manager, who almost sprayed him with the extinguisher in response.

 “Aim at the base of the flames!” he shouted.
 Then he hurled the grenade through the window of the locomotive.
-It smashed on the floor and releases a grayish cloud of dousing chemicals.
+It smashed on the floor and released a grayish cloud of dousing chemicals.
 That weakened the heat enough to embolden a few more of the people on the platform.
 They started passing out grenades and tossing them wherever fire remained.
 Rosamin joined in; she took a grenade, slipped her shoes off, and ran around to the train’s opposite side.
 After she chucked her grenade she looked behind her at the tree line to see if the fire was spreading to the vegetation.
 It wasn’t, but she thought she caught a glimpse of someone fleeing into the bushes.
 His job done for the moment, Warclaw got himself lost in the flora to avoid detection.
 It was amazing what you could do just by plopping a little too much phlogiston into a furnace.

 When the grenades were depleted and the extinguisher dry, the crowd had successfully put out the fire in its entirety.
 Alas, it had already been too late one moment after the first explosion.
 When the station manager pulled his head out from his examination of the engine his face was covered in soot and sweat.
 He informed everyone that repairs would be required and that said repairs would likely take several days at least.
 For now they were all trapped in Proserpine Hollow.